 Installing a door is a relatively easy project, which you may want to undertake on your own.
 Apart from saving you some money on professionals to install the components and further deal with rubbish clearance, you will have more freedom on what the final result looks like.

-Before you begin, you should make sure that you have a dedicated place to work in.
+Before you begin, make sure that you have a dedicated space to work in.
 This is not a project you can do on the kitchen table.
-Make sure you do some house clearance to acquire some free space and begin then only.
+Make sure you do some house clearance to free up extra room.
 The process can be easily outlined with the following steps.

 Step One: Build the frame of the door.
 First, you want to measure the opening of the door, and cut the frame to length.
 That is a task best performed in a garage or someplace like that.
-Go and do some garage clearance if there is too much junk there.
-Once you’ve cut that, lay out all the pieces to ensure that they’re all square.
+Once you’ve found your workspace, lay out all the pieces to ensure that they’re all square.
 Then you want to nail the frame, and place it inside the opening.
 You also want to make sure it’s completely in place.
 If you get stuck, consult a carpenter or handyman.

 Step Two: Cut the door.
 Use track dimension to measure the opening.
 You’ll want to measure it first, and then cut it accordingly.
 When you have the material on a flat surface, use a saw to cut it to the size that you want.
 If the cut isn’t perfectly smooth, then you’ll have to plane the surface.
 Make sure to use even pressure on the door, removing material from it until it is smooth.
 Don’t worry about the mess that occurs in the meantime, as it is normal for a project of this type.
 Some rubbish removal later on will save you from trouble.
 As usual, you can always speak to a carpenter or handyman if you have to.